mondoohq/mondoo-operator/docs/user-manual.md

 ### Scanned workload types

-Currently, the admission controller scans workloads of these types:
+Currently, the admission controller can scan these workload types:
 - Pods
 - Deployments
 - DaemonSets